LED vs CFL bulbs.

 Understanding energy-efficient light bulbs

-When considering a CFL vs. an LED bulb to replace an incandescent one, it helps to understand the basic differences in the three major light bulb technologies on the market today:
+When considering whether to use a CFL vs. an LED bulb to replace an incandescent, it helps to understand the differences in the three major light bulbs:

 Types of lightbulbs: LED, CFL, Incandescent

-• CFL (compact fluorescent lamp) bulbs are commonly manufactured as a spiral tube connected to a screw-in ballast or base.
-Newer technology replaces the curly light bulb with one that looks like the traditional incandescent bulb.
-They also now come in round and flame shapes.
+• CFL (compact fluorescent lamp) light bulbs are most commonly recognized as a spiral or a swirly tube connected to a screw-in ballast or base.

-• LED (light-emitting diode) bulbs are a newer technology.
-Once only available as a longish tube, bulbs now come in nearly every shape and size, including flexible ropes for decorating.
+• LED (light-emitting diode) light bulbs are a newer technology.
+Once only available as a longish tube, LED bulbs now come in nearly every shape and size, including flexible ropes for decorating modern spaces.

 CFL vs. LED bulbs